MoEDAL-MAPP, an LHC Dedicated Detector Search Facility: Introduction

 \section{Introduction}

-The discovery of the Higgs boson announced in 2012 by the LHC's large general purpose detectors (GPDs), ATLAS and CMS, put in place the last piece of the Standard Model (SM) puzzle.
-Unfortunately, evidence for physics beyond the Standard Model is still not forthcoming at the LHC.
+The discovery of the Higgs boson announced in 2012 by the LHC's large general purpose detectors, ATLAS and CMS, put in place the last piece of the Standard Model (SM) puzzle.
+Unfortunately, evidence for physics beyond the SM is still not forthcoming at the LHC.
 A logical possibility is that conventional collider detectors are not optimized to detect the new physics present.
-MoEDAL \cite{MoEDAL-TDR,Acharya-2014} is the first of a series of ``dedicated experiments'' \cite{MoEDAL-TDR} planned for the LHC that is designed to provide a complementary coverage for messengers of physics beyond the SM that the ATLAS, CMS and LHCb detectors might find it more challenging if not impossible to detect.This could be the case if the avatars of any new physics were very highly ionizing (HIPs), feebly interacting (mQP) or very long-lived weakly interacting neutral particles (LLPs).
-The LoI for the MoEDAL-MAPP experiment - designed to search for all three avatars of new physics: HIPs, mQPs and LLP's - has been endorsed by the LHCC.
+MoEDAL \cite{MoEDAL-TDR,Acharya-2014} is the first of a series of ``dedicated experiments'' planned for the LHC that is designed to provide a complementary coverage for messengers of physics beyond the SM that the ATLAS, CMS and LHCb detectors might find it more challenging, if not impossible, to detect.
+This could be the case if the avatars of any new physics were highly ionizing (HIPs), feebly interacting (FIPs) or very long-lived weakly interacting neutral particles (LLPs).
+The Letter of Intent (LoI) for the MoEDAL-MAPP experiment --- designed to search for all three avatars of new physics: HIPs, FIPs and LLPs --- has been endorsed by the LHCC.

-In December 2021 the CERN Research Board approved the MoEDAL Apparatus for Penetrating Particles (MAPP), \cite{MAPP-TP} a Phase-1 upgrade to the MoEDAL detector, that will provide competitive sensitivity to Feebly (electromagnetically) Interacting Particles (FIPs) \cite{Staelens-2021}.
+In December 2021 the CERN Research Board approved the MoEDAL Apparatus for Penetrating Particles (MAPP) \cite{MAPP-TP}, a Phase-1 upgrade to the MoEDAL detector, that will provide competitive sensitivity to FIPs \cite{Staelens-2021}.
 The MAPP detector began installation in UA83 adjacent to IP8 on the LHC ring in December 2021.
-Additionally, the MAPP detector In conjunction with MoEDAL's trapping detector gives us a unique sensitivity to extremely long-lived charged particles.
+Additionally, the MAPP detector in conjunction with MoEDAL's trapping detector gives us a unique sensitivity to extremely long-lived charged particles.
 MAPP also has some sensitivity to long-lived neutral particles that is currently under study.
-The baseline MoEDAL detector will be updated and reinstalled to take advantage of the roughly five fold increased in luminosity expected at IP8 as well as the increased centre-of-mass energy (E$_{CM}$).
+The baseline MoEDAL detector will be updated and reinstalled to take advantage of the roughly five-fold increased in luminosity expected at IP8 as well as the increased centre-of-mass energy ($E_\text{CM}$).
 Preparation for the MoEDAL reinstallation has already started.
 Full installation awaits a green-light from the LHCb collaboration which MoEDAL shares the IP8 intersection point.